FedirDobrovolskiy/myWeb/README.md

 websitek
-do you have any suicidal thoughts? well this is an app for you you will be able to kill you
+do you have any suicidal thoughts? well this is an app for you you will be able to kill yourself after this